 - 1. The availability of the specific implant. - 2.
-The end of all the penetrating instrumentation is blunt - 3.
+The end of all the penetrating instrumentation is blunt faced. - 3.
 All of the instruments have been stopped out at a predetermined depth to avoid overpenetration. - 4.
-The design of the external sheath conforms to the spacial limitations of the specific surgical site. - 5.
+The design of the external sheath conforms to the special limitations of the specific surgical site. - 5.
 The design and use of a second or inner sheath allows for the difference in size between the inside diameter of the outer sheath, and the outside diameter of the drill itself.
 This difference being necessary to accommodate the sum of the distraction to be produced, and the depth of the circumferential threading present on the implant. - 6.
-A specially designed drill bit with a central shaft recess allows for the safe collection of the drilling products, which can then be removed without disturbing the outer sheath by removing the drill bit and inner sheath as a single unit. - 7.
-A specially designed trephine for removing a core of bone slightly smaller in diameter than the internal diameter of the implant cavity itself, however of a greater length.

-- 8. A specially designed press for forcefully compressing and injecting the long core of autogenous bone into the implant, such that it extrudes through the implant itself. - 9.
-A specially designed driver extractor, which attaches to the implant and allows the implant to be either inserted or 5 removed without itself dissociating from the implant, except by the deliberate disengagement of the operator.
+A specially designed drill bit with a central shaft products, which can then be removed without disturbing the outer sheath by removing the drill bit and inner sheath as a single unit. - 7.
+A specially designed trephine for removing a core of However, while the present invention would utilize bone 55 bone slightly smaller in diameter than the internal diameter of the implant cavity itself, however of a greater length. - 8.
+A specially designed press for forcefully compressing and injecting the long core of autogenous bone into the implant, such that it extrudes through the implant itself. - 9.
+A specially designed driver distractor which attaches to the implant and allows the implant to be either inserted or removed without itself dissociating from the implant, except by the deliberate disengagement of the operator.